saadoundhirat/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 # Challenge Summary
 <!--
--add afuncion that can take alinked kist then return that linked list reversed
+-add a function that can take a linked kist then return that linked list reversed

-- making afunction inside class linked list
+- making a function inside class linked list
-- that fuction loop over the given linked list to reach the None and each time its insert current node to the new list
+- that function loop over the given linked list to reach the None and each time its insert current node to the new list
 - make sure the linked list is not empty
 )-->